Call Now for a FREE Consultation Call Now (800) 766-1000

 Negligence concerns how a “reasonable person” is expected to act in a specific situation.
 For example, a driver is expected to obey the rules of the road and drive at full attention to avoid putting themselves and other motorists in danger.
 If they cause an auto accident because they failed to observe these necessary precautions, they can be held liable for damages.

-In short, a person is negligent if he or she has failed to act the way an “ordinary reasonable person” would have acted in any given situation.
+In short, a person is negligent if they have failed to act the way an “ordinary, reasonable person” would have acted in the given situation.
 Negligence is the foundational issue of most personal injury cases.

 Personal injury cases are civil actions, not criminal actions.
 Defendants in personal injury lawsuits cannot receive jail terms or criminal fines since there was no malicious intent to harm the plaintiff—merely negligence.

 However, punitive damages are available in some rare cases.
-These damages are designed to punish defendants who behaved recklessly or intentionally against the best interest of the public.
-The goal of punitive damages is to discourage other people from engaging in the same kind of harmful negligence.
+These damages are designed to punish defendants who behaved recklessly or intentionally against the public’s best interest.
+The goal of punitive damages is to discourage others from engaging in the same kind of harmful negligence.

 Contact an Orlando Personal Injury Attorney

-If you have questions about your personal injury lawsuit, contact Colling Gilbert Wright in Orlando today at (407) 712-7300 for a FREE consultation.
-Our award-winning attorneys can help you secure the compensation you need to make a full recovery from your injuries.
+If you have questions about your personal injury lawsuit, contact Colling Gilbert Wright in Orlando today for a FREE consultation.
+Our award-winning attorneys can help you secure the compensation you need to recover from your injuries fully.

 Florida Legal Elite 2022